LieberInstitute/10xPilot_snRNAseq-human/README.md

 1. nucleus accumbens (NAc)
 1. subgenual anterior cingulate cortex (sACC)

-The research findings derived from this dataset are described in the publications listed below.
+The research findings derived from this dataset are described in the [publications listed below](https://github.com/LieberInstitute/10xPilot_snRNAseq-human#how-to-cite).
 This data is also publicly available and is intended to serve as a resource for furthering our understanding of the transcriptional activity in the human brain.
-The total dataset is composed of 70,615 high-quality nuclei and you can download both the raw data as well as the processed data.
-Furthermore, you can explore the data interactively.
+For example, the data from this study has been used by LIBD researchers for performing deconvolution of bulk RNA sequencing data.
+This resource is composed of **70,615 high-quality nuclei** and you can download both the [raw data as well as the processed data](https://github.com/LieberInstitute/10xPilot_snRNAseq-human#work-with-the-data).
+Furthermore, you can [explore interactively the data](https://github.com/LieberInstitute/10xPilot_snRNAseq-human#explore-the-data-interactively) on your browser, make your custom visualizations, and export them to PDF files.

 Finally, we have two versions of this resource.
 The initial version was shared on 2020 as a pre-print publication, while the peer-reviewed version was published in 2021.
 The pre-print version is limited as it contains data from three donors, while the peer-reviewed version was expanded to eight donors.